Wavy (Muroki song)

 "Wavy" is a song by Kenyan-New Zealand reggae musician Muroki, released as a single in February 2021.
 The song was commercially successful in New Zealand, becoming platinum certified.
 In September 2021, Muroki released a Māori language version of the song, called "Rehurehu".

 Background and composition

 The song was inspired by Brazilian samba rhythms; taking the feel of a Brazilian fiesta and blending this with "funk and new school sounds".
-The song was written together with producer Djeisan Suskov, ans is inspired by experiences Muroki had at a music festival, expressing the "crazy visuals and feelings [he] was having there".
+The song was written together with producer Djeisan Suskov, and is inspired by experiences Muroki had at a music festival, expressing the "crazy visuals and feelings [he] was having there".